An SLA (Service Level Agreement) is an agreed upon time period within which a response and/or resolution should be provided for a ticket.

 When you reply to a customer or wait for a third party to give you information, you could change the status to pending or "awaiting customer response."
 The SLA timer could be switched off for such statuses in Admin -> ticket fields -> click on the status dropdown to toggle off the respective times next to these statuses.

-Go to the Tickets tab -> click on a ticket, you'll find the 'Edit' option right above the Subject of the ticket.
+Go to the Tickets tab -> click on a ticket, in the Ticket details page, you'll find the 'Edit' option right above the Subject of the ticket.

 You can check which statuses have their SLA timers ON or OFF under Admin > Ticket Fields > Status field.
 Once a manual change is done to the Due Time of a ticket, it will not change again when the ticket properties (for example, a change in priority) are updated.